 A 2013 study published in Phytotherapy Research found that pau d’arco extract significantly accelerated the healing of acetic acid induced gastric ulcers in rats by increasing mucus content and cell proliferation.
 This suggests that pau d’arco could be a treatment for peptic ulcer diseases in humans.

-One of the most well-known benefits of pau d’arco tea is its ability to fight cancer and relieve pain associated with cancer.
+One of the most well-known effects of taheebo is its ability to fight cancer and relieve pain associated with cancer.
 A study conducted by the Dana-Farber Cancer Institute in Boston found that beta-Lapachone, a major compound in pau d’arco tea, is a potential compound to be added to cancer chemotherapy, particularly for prostate cancer.

 Pau d’arco tea has the power to aid in the healing of skin wounds and infections.
 It’s commonly used to reduce redness and swelling due to skin infections and irritations.
 This is because of its antifungal and antibacterial properties.

-Pau d’arco tea detoxifies the body by removing harmful toxic substances; these toxins include heavy metals, pesticides, preservatives and even residue from chemotherapy.
+Taheebo extract and tea detoxify the body by removing harmful toxic substances.
+These toxins include heavy metals, pesticides, preservatives and even residue from chemotherapy.

 When we eat highly processed, refined or “fake” foods, our colons become laden with the unhealthy debris from these foods.
 For this reason, it’s vital to consume detoxifying foods and drinks, like pau d’arco tea, in order to maintain a clean and healthy body.

-Pau d’arco tea consumption is one of the best ways to detox; blood vessels, the lymph system, cells, tissue and organs are all detoxified, which allows the body’s systems to function properly and efficiently.
+Pau d’arco tea consumption is one of the best ways to detox.
+Blood vessels, the lymphatic system, cells, tissue and organs are all detoxified.
+This allows the body’s systems to function properly and efficiently.

 When purchasing pau d’arco products, make sure to read the ingredients carefully.
 Sometimes it’s hard to know what is in pau d’arco products because they’re labeled as pau d’arco or lapacho — but do not always contain pau d’arco (which belongs to the Tabebuia species).
 In some cases, they contain the related species, Tecoma curialis.